digris/doc-openbroadcast-platform/source/application/library/index.rst

 Artist form
 ===========

-The artist form allows to add or change information for an artist.
+The artist form allows to edit the artist information.

 After editing the information, click on **SAVE** to confirm the changes or on **CANCEL** to undo the changes and reset the form.